 You will need to determine how important these things are to your individual family and weigh the convenience against the cost.
 If you bring such items in your freight shipment, therefore, under the temporary admission status (otherwise you will need to pay the customs duties upon entry of these items in Egypt) you must take them with you when you leave, regardless of their condition.

 Small radios and regular cameras are not a problem.
 Note that taking pictures of airports, bridges, military areas and other special installations is forbidden in Egypt.

 AUC does not provide washing machines.
 There are laundry rooms in AUC New Cairo housing that are accessible for all tenants at an extra charge.
 Outsource laundry and dry-cleaning services are not expensive by western standards.
-New washing machines can be purchased locally for about LE 5,000.00 (used machines for less).
+New washing machines can be purchased locally for about EGP 5,000.00 (used machines for less).
 Depending on the condition, washing machines can be sold for a fair price when leaving the country.
 It should be noted that some people who are leaving Egypt would be selling washing machines and other items that they no longer need.
 Ads are posted on the AUC Faculty Services Committee website.